clpo13/bls-go/README.md

 - [ ] Better error handling, especially when an invalid series is requested
 - [X] Online API docs
+- [ ] Usage notes and example code

 ## License